SheliaRT/Probe_to_Genes/README.md

 # Probe_to_Genes
-This is a code for converting probes to gene names(Hugo Symbols).
+This is a python code for converting probes to gene names(Hugo Symbols).